bgregos/SimpleSection/README.md

 - Search and sort class sections
 - Create, save, and export a list of your classes
 - Check section availability
-- Compare professor reviews in-app
+- Compare professor reviews and access HokieSpa to change courses in-app

 Requirements:
 - Windows Vista or greater, macOS/OSX, Linux
 - Java 8u40 or greater.
 (Oracle JRE/JDK only.
 OpenJDK is unsupported.)

 You can get the latest version of Java [here](https://java.com/en/download/).

+#Contributing
+Thanks for your interest.
+To get started, you'll need a working Efxclipse install, and import this repository as a project into eclipse from there.

+To build, use mvn jfx:jar.
+See JavaFX-Maven-Plugin for more details.